 On Campus and Online - 2 program types.
 Students can receive the entire program either on campus or online.
 Students can choose to take courses in either modality.

 Describe the use of this delivery method:

+Program is offered on-campus and online.
 Admin update to add online program to CIM record.